From the Allergic Living archives; this article was published in 2008 in the Canadian edition of the former print magazine.

 THE PIZZA day.
 The monthly birthday cake.
-Treats from the teacher for a job well done.
+Classroom treats from the teacher for a job well done.
 Those holiday celebrations.
 The dad with the MBA using spreadsheet skills to organize the preschool snack schedule.

 The amount of food the average child comes in contact with at the modern school is several times what his 30- or 40-something parent encountered as a pupil.
 Today’s staples include the pizza-at-school fundraisers, rich and fatty cafeteria food, and school vending machines brimming with oversized beverages and chocolate bars.